spiceai/docs/spiceaidocs/docs/components/data-connectors/abfs.md

 description: 'Azure BlobFS Data Connector Documentation'
 ---

-The Azure BlobFS (ABFS) Data Connector enables federated SQL queries on files stored in Azure Blob-compatible endpoints.
+The Azure BlobFS (ABFS) Data Connector enables federated/accelerated SQL queries on files stored in Azure Blob-compatible endpoints.
 This includes Azure BlobFS (`abfss://`) and Azure Data Lake (`adl://`) endpoints.

 When a folder path is provided, all the contained files will be loaded.